oroinc/documentation/user/back-office/activities/emails/oroconnector-outlook.rst

 Search & Context
 ----------------

-Once you have completed the setup process, OroConnector is available for you to start your search for the necessary information and add or remove context from the add-on.
+Once you have completed the setup process, OroConnector is available for you to start your search for the necessary information and add or remove context from the add-in.

 In Oro applications, context is a piece of information relevant to a particular user, task, or process within the application.
 When an OroConnector user opens an email thread in their mail client, they can see Oro entities related to that particular email and retrieve the latest context of the conversation.
 Context search is performed by the *From/To/CC/BCC* fields of the email being viewed.